kees1948/UniFLEX/Software/Kernel-builds/Actual/README.md

 ***  it is Mine and may not suit your requirements           ***

-There may (there are!) bugs in the newer networking code, be fore-warned!!!!
+There may be bugs in the newer networking code, but for the most it works!

 But if you want to follow the progress it is a nice place and I wil regularely update the contents.
 It includes also some expermintal excersises.